coinstopio/coinstopio.docs/docs/Ledger/LedgerNanoX/LedgerNanoXTroubleshooting/NanoXFixConnectionIssues.md

 5. Restart your computer.
 6. Try another computer.

-### If the steps above did not remedy the issue and your problem persists, please view the operating system specific guides below.
+### If the steps above did not remedy the issue and your problem persists, please view the operating system specific guides below:

 ## Windows: Advanced